 Your employer’s insurer will try to prove just the opposite: that your preexisting condition is the primary cause of your current injury.
 The insurance company will have doctors and lawyers on staff to help make its case, and you’re probably no match for them even on your best day, let alone while you’re recovering from your current injuries.

-You can level the playing field by seeking the help of an experienced work injury lawyer, who can call in an accident reconstructionist to prove liability for your accident.
+You can level the playing field by seeking the help of an experienced personal injury attorney, who can call in an accident reconstructionist to prove liability for your accident.
 Your attorney can also work with your doctors to gather, organize, and convincingly present evidence that your preexisting condition is not the primary cause of your work injury.

 The “Thin-Skull” Rule